Meykandar: Santana Kuravar

 Sakalāgama Panditar, the family guru of Meykandar, once visited Meykandar and surprisingly became his disciple.
 He, later known as Arulnandi Sivan, composed Shiva Njana Siddiyar and Irupa irupahthu, in which he seconded Meykandar's Śiva Jñāna Bodham.
-Arulnandi sivan's disciple Marai njana Sampandar was the guru of Umapati Sivan who composed another eight texts explaining Saiva Siddhanta.
+Arulnandi sivan's disciple Marai njana Sampandar was the guru of Umapati Sivan who composed another eight texts explaining Shaiva Siddhanta.
 These four personages – Meykandar, Arulnandi Sivan, Marai njana Sampandar and Umapati Sivan are revered by the Tamil Siddhantins as "Santāna Kuravars" (Lineage of Gurus).

 Meykandar Siddhantism

-Saiva Siddhanta Sampradaya was spread by Santana Kuravars during 13th and 14th centuries in Tamil land is known as "Meykandar Sampradaya" in philosophical perspective.
+Shaiva Siddhanta Sampradaya was spread by Santana Kuravars during 13th and 14th centuries in Tamil land is known as "Meykandar Sampradaya" in philosophical perspective.
 It is also considered as a branch of Nandinatha Sampradaya, which flourished from the eight direct disciples (Sanatkumarar, Sanakar, Sanadanar, Sananthanar, Shivayogamuni, Patanjali, Vyaghrapada, and Tirumular) of Nandinatha.
 Meykandar Sampradaya is associated with the teachings of first disciple of Nandinatha – Sanatkumarar.

-There are totally fourteen texts of Santana Kuravar and others admired by Tamil Saivites as Meykanda Saathirangal (Sastras of Meykandar or Sastras that perceived the truth).
-Though Saiva siddhanta is often identified as a pluralistic philosophy, it declares itself Vaidika Suddadvaita (Vedic Pure advaita) claiming that it interprets Advaita as it is.
+There are totally fourteen texts of Santana Kuravar and others admired by Tamil Saivites as Meykanda Sathirangal (Shastras of Meykandar or Shastras that perceived the truth).
+Though Shaiva Siddhanta is often identified as a pluralistic philosophy, it declares itself Vaidika Shuddadvaita (Vedic Pure advaita) claiming that it interprets Advaita as it is.